9V1KG/hass-openwebrx/README.md

 **Note:** If you select *Spoken Notification*, you need to install another blueprint script **`spoken-notification`** and the file **`macros.jinja`** first.
-For a comlpete description please see `hass-openwebrx` on [Github](https://github.com/9V1KG/hass-openwebrx/).

 #### Template example Philippine call signs
 ```